GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

 Let's say I want to mass-produce some items.
 I already know I can afford 100 hours with a 5 TTP bot.
-Let's say I know because I've conducted a work study with a 5 TTP bot.
+Let's say I know because I've conducted a work study with a 100 TTP bot.
 My faux-oracle showed my torq curves.
-I should be able to get 400 items done in 100 hours of nonstop work with this one bot alone, and my market research says I can sell each item for 13.5 kRT (kRT = thousand RoboTorq).
+I should be able to get 400 items done in 100 hours of nonstop work with this one bot alone, and my market research says I can sell each item for 75 RT.

 Do you think it will work out?

 **Given**:
-- TTP = 5 TokenTorq/hr
+- TTP = 100 TokenTorq/s
 - Duration = 100 hrs
 - torq_gamble = 3